 At Cambridge, you study the medical sciences first, before learning to apply that knowledge to medical practice as a clinical student.

 The first three years are taught through lectures, practical classes (including dissections) and supervisions, with typically 20-25 timetabled teaching hours each week.
 The emphasis during the Clinical Studies in Cambridge is on learning in clinical settings: at the bedside, in outpatient clinics and in GP surgeries, which is supported by seminars, tutorials and discussion groups.

 The public expect their doctors to be knowledgeable and well informed so assessment plays a significant role throughout.
 Your on-going progress is reviewed weekly and termly by your College supervisors.
-Formal assessment, which determines your ability to proceed with the course, includes written and practical examinations, multiple-choice questions, coursework submission and clinical assessments.
+Formal assessment, which determines your ability to proceed with the course, includes written and practical examinations, coursework submission and clinical assessments.

 Successful completion of the first three years leads to a BA degree and on successful completion of the Clinical Studies in Cambridge you are awarded two degrees, the Bachelor of Medicine and the Bachelor of Surgery (MB, BChir).

 In Years 1 and 2, the Medical and Veterinary Sciences Tripos (MVST), you study the medically-relevant core scientific knowledge and skills that you will need as a medical professional.